Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Q: What does prolotherapy actually do to ligaments and tendons that are damaged?

-Dr. Reeves: Those that use prolotherapy realize that the typical repair process after an injury leads to approximately an 80% repair.
-In other words, the original strength of the ligament or tendon or integrity of the cartilage has some damage that is not completely repaired or made fully normal.
-Over time, with additional injuries, large or small, the amount of total injury becomes enough to start creating pain.
-We can’t force someone to repair by causing actual injuries because they don’t fully repair.
-The advantage of prolotherapy is that you don’t tear anything and you don’t stretch anything.
-Instead, you simply inject something that makes the body sense that repair needs to occur and then the process begins.
 A tendon or ligament is much like a rope.
 If you’re going to strengthen a rope you can’t just pull on the rope to make it stronger.
 A rope will fray when you do that.
 To make a rope stronger you need to add strands to the rope.
 After a solution is injected, called a proliferant solution, new rope material or new "strands of rope" are laid down along the weak area.
 This new rope material thickens the rope that is already there, but it is important to know that the new rope material is immature and filled with water molecules.
 It is called procollagen.
 The term pro means immature.
 As the baby collagen or procollagen matures it loses the water in its structure and, as it does that, it naturally tightens.
 This is how a stretched out and weakened rope in sprain and strain can be changed back into a thicker and tighter rope.
-The body does not appear to allow over-tightening, so it has not been the experience of those doing prolotherapy that ligaments and tendons become too tight Cartilage is a different structure type but has its own way of responding.
+The body does not appear to allow over-tightening, so those doing prolotherapy have not experienced ligaments and tendons become too tight.
+Cartilage is a different structure type but has its own way of responding.

 Q: It has been said that prolotherapy works on soft tissue.
 What is soft tissue and what types of musculoskeletal conditions does prolotherapy work best on.